This is a guest blog post from Andrew Phillips - long time member of the Apache jclouds project.

 The Problem: Different Java versions on different branches

 Our recent 1.8.0 release was the last jclouds release to support Java 6, and immediately after the release we moved our controller branch to compile against Java 7 and started using some Java 7-only features.

 This put our pull request builder jobs into a tricky position:

-- Pull requests against master will no longer compile with Java 6.
+Pull requests against controller will no longer compile with Java 6.

 Run Condition and Conditional BuildStep plugins to the rescue!

 The Conditional BuildStep Plugin allows you - surprise, surprise - to add one or multiple build steps which depend on a condition: if the condition is not met, you have a variety of choices about what to do with the build (fail, skip conditional steps but continue etc).